Assange v Swedish Prosecution Authority: Harassment of complainants, lawyers and journalists

 Theories spread that Anna Ardin and Miss W were part of a conspiracy against Assange and WikiLeaks in what Salon called "the rush to smear Assange's rape accuser."
 Assange's supporters made several suggestions that Ardin and Miss W were connected to the CIA or wanted revenge.
 Websites devoted to slut-shaming the complainants were created.
 Assange fed criticism of his accusers, and according to Ardin, he was active in backing the theories that she was a CIA agent.
 Because of the rumors, Ardin was harassed and threatened, and chose to live in Barcelona under a different name.
 Kate Harding, wrote in Salon that, as far as she could tell, the only source for the CIA claim was a CounterPunch article by Israel Shamir and Paul Bennett "that reads like a screenplay treatment by a college freshman who's terrified of women."
 Alex Gibney wrote that Shamir's son Johannes Wahlström "helped to engineer a vilification campaign against the two women who accused Mr. Assange of sexual assaults."

 In December 2010, the website for the law firm representing Assange's accusers was hacked and shut down.
 In August 2012, Craig Murray, a friend and supporter of Julian Assange, named one of the women who had made allegations against Assange while live on BBC's Newsnight and encouraged viewers to research her.
 The host condemned it and BBC removed the episode from the iPlayer.
 Fellow guest Joan Smith said left-leaning men were "queuing up to cast aspersions on these women" because of sympathies to Assange's politics.

 Leaked messages with a private group of about 10 supporters were published by The Intercept in 2018.
 The messages revealed that in 2015, WikiLeaks discussed how to discredit lawyers and journalists who were unfavourable to Assange.
-In response to the leaked messages, lawyer Elisabeth Fritz, who represented one of the women who has accused Assange of sexual assault, said "WikiLeaks and Assange have, and continue to, deliberately spread false information in an attempt to turn public opinion against the women accusing Assange of sexual offenses, cast doubt on the accusations, and to discredit myself and the Swedish legal system."
+In response to the leaked messages, lawyer Elisabeth Fritz, who represented one of the women who has accused Assange of sexual assault, said "WikiLeaks and Assange have, and continue to, deliberately spread false information in an attempt to turn public opinion against the women accusing Assange of sexual offences, cast doubt on the accusations, and to discredit myself and the Swedish legal system."